edufatouFlipas/magic-minutes/README.md

 3. **Transcription**: After stopping the recording, each audio file is sent to Google Gemini AI for transcription.

-4. **Summarization**: The combined transcriptions are sent to GPT-4 to generate a concise summary highlighting key points and action items.
+4. **Summarization**: The combined transcriptions are sent to Google Gemini to generate a concise summary highlighting key points and action items.

 5. **Delivery**: The bot sends the audio files, transcriptions, and summary directly to the Discord channel.

-## API Costs

-This bot uses OpenAI APIs which have associated costs:

-- **Whisper API**: ~$0.006 per minute of audio
-- **GPT-4o-mini API**: ~$0.15 per 1M input tokens, ~$0.60 per 1M output tokens

-Monitor your usage in the [OpenAI Dashboard](https://platform.openai.com/usage).

 ## Troubleshooting